alchemy-fr/Phraseanet-Docs/en/FAQ/Administration/index.rst

 The result thumbnails are hot-air-balloons
 ------------------------------------------

-The creation of sub-definitions sometime takes time depending on the nature and the size of the documents that were added to the base.
+The creation of sub-definitions sometime may take time depending on the nature and the size of the documents that were added to the base.

-Also make sure that the sub-definitions creation task is started in the Admin module task manager.
+Also make sure that the subview creation task is started in the task manager section in the Admin module.

-Restart the task if necessary.
+Restart **Subviews creation** task if necessary.

 .. seealso::